Upgrade Guide

 Upgrades are designed to have minimal impact on your running deployment.
 Networking connectivity, policy enforcement and load balancing will remain functional in general.
 The following is a list of operations that will not be available during the upgrade:

-API aware policy rules are enforced in user space proxies and are currently running as part of the Cilium pod unless Cilium is configured to run in Istio mode.
-Upgrading Cilium will cause the proxy to restart which will result in a connectivity outage and connection to be reset.
+API-aware policy rules are enforced in user space proxies and are running as part of the Cilium pod.
+Upgrading Cilium causes the proxy to restart, which results in a connectivity outage and causes the connection to reset.

 Existing policy will remain effective but implementation of new policy rules will be postponed to after the upgrade has been completed on a particular node.